ori88c/zero-backpressure-weighted-promise-semaphore/README.md

 * __amountOfCurrentlyExecutingJobs__: The number of jobs currently being executed by the semaphore.
 * __amountOfUncaughtErrors__: The number of uncaught errors from background jobs triggered by `startExecution`, that are currently stored by the instance.
 These errors have not yet been extracted using `extractUncaughtErrors`.

+To eliminate any ambiguity, all getter methods have **O(1)** time and space complexity, meaning they do **not** iterate through all currently executing jobs with each call.
+The metrics are maintained by the jobs themselves.

-## 1st use-case: Multiple Jobs Execution :man_technologist:
+## 1st use-case: Multiple Jobs Execution :man_technologist:<a id="first-use-case"></a>

 This semaphore variant excels in eliminating backpressure when dispatching multiple concurrent jobs from the same caller.
 This pattern is typically observed in **background job services**, such as:
 - Log File analysis.